Importance of Compliance in Business

 A degree in compliance, business administration, finance or law can be extremely helpful when it comes to landing a compliance position in an organization.
 Aside from formal classes and academic qualifications, it's also important for compliance officers to stay up-to-date on current regulations in their industry and attend educational courses held by government agencies.

 Ultimately, the more specialized qualifications an aspiring compliance officer can showcase to potential employers that demonstrates they’re equipped with the skills needed for the role, the more valuable they will be considered.

 Being a compliance officer can be a demanding job and it can be tough to keep on top of regulatory/legal change.
 The ability to stay on top of things and to manage people well are hallmarks of a good compliance officer.
 They need to be there for the front office staff, but also for the C-suite, especially when operating as a Chief Compliance Officer, General Counsel or Chief Operating Officer.

 Broader Business Acumen (Product & Technology Knowledge)

 Interpersonal Skills & Communication

 High Ethical Standards & Integrity

 Below is a graph of what skills come in most handy on a daily basis for Chief Compliance Officers:

 As time moves on, skill sets will change; but the general emotional requirement to have a strong ‘backbone’ to challenge peers and figures of authority seems likely to stay.

-If you are thinking about moving into the Compliance sector and need help with finding your next career move, Rutherford will gladly support you in your journey.
-From our Free CV Format for Legal and Compliance specialists to our Consultants’ extensive knowledge of the recruitment industry within the space, we are here to assist you no matter what your needs are.
+If you need help with finding your next career move, Rutherford's compliance recruitment team will gladly support you in your journey.
+From our Free CV Format for Legal and Compliance specialists to our Consultants’ extensive knowledge of the compliance recruitment industry within the financial services space, we are here to assist you no matter what your needs are.